-Put the stator coil back onto the plate, take care not the damage the wires.
+Place the stator coil back onto the plate, take care not the damage the wires.
+The stator has to snap in rather sharply.
+If it sets soft, you have probably squeezed a wire underneath!

-Make sure that the inner opening of the stator unit slots evenly over the elevated fixing rim of the base plate - otherwise the coil will sit lopsided and will tough the rotor, damaging it.
+Make sure that the inner opening of the stator unit slots evenly over the elevated fixing rim of the base plate - otherwise the coil will sit lopsided and will touch the rotor, damaging it.

-Screw the coil down with the 3 hex screws M6x30 and tighten.
+Screw the coil down with the 3 screws M4 and tighten.